Social Media Algorithms: What They Are and How to Improve Your Reach

 Most social media networks offer up little information about their algorithms (like this vague article released by Facebook), so it can be difficult to wrap your head around what it all means for your business’ content.

-To help you understand how it works, here’s a classic Forge and Smith-style analogy.
+To help you understand how social media algorithms work, here’s a classic Forge and Smith-style analogy.

 The algorithmic timeline in real life